 Also, I pay careful attention to my product descriptions.
 I write them with a bold, personal and honest approach.
 Here’s an example from my LineKing Icons set:

 Sounds like you really focus on creating value for your customers!
-But where does your audience find and buy your work?
+Where does your audience find and buy your work?

 It’s very distributed.
 Many of them contact me directly through my official website, PixelBazaar.com, where I’ve implemented Sellfy.
 Most of my customers come from the various marketplaces where I’ve published my icon-sets, like CreativeMarket, IconFinder, UI8, [email protected] and others.